PhenomicAI/bascvi/README.md

 pai_soma_data: A wrapper for TileDB needed for exploring the scREF atlas we provide here on the example notebooks we provide on TileDB in the public notebooks at Phenomic/Reading from scREF and scREF-mu

-ml_benchmarking: Code needed to run and evaluate ML models on teh scREF and scREF-mu banchmark
+ml_benchmarking: Code needed to run and evaluate ML models on the scREF and scREF-mu banchmark

+## Training BAscVI

+Please refer to the template config files under ml_benchmarking/config/templates which can be run using python scripts/run_config.py -c PATH_TO_CONFIG.

 ## License